 We find in scripture that God develops the moral and spiritual lives of His people by two main routes: precepts and principles.
-The former of these deals with commands.
+The former of these deal with commands.
 The latter is concerned about developing that person to exercise - by the Spirit's internal leading - their will and moral intuitions to correspond to the known will of God in the Bible.
 God is far more interested in a relationship with His people than they are in having one with Him.
 Choices are used by God to intersect the will of the Christian with His own.
 Romans 14 touches upon the subject of decision-making as seen in the various terms sprinkled throughout the text that are often associated with making choices:

 Romans 14:1, "judgment on his opinions"; 14:4 "judge"; 14:5 "one person regards"; 14:10, "judge".
 Then later on: 14:22, "your own conviction before God"; 14:23 "faith".

 Life is filled with choices.
 How can you and I be ready for what comes next?
 Furthermore, what assurance do we have for making not just the right choice, but a Godly one?
 Knowing the right principles.
 What is a principle?
 As already mentioned, principles are those universal standards that can be readily applied to specific situations.